 Nor is the exponent of the Conventional Wisdom an object of pity.
 His3 ideas are accorded the applause for which they were designed to evoke.
 He is well armed against the annoyance of dissent.
 His bargain is to exchange a strong and lofty position in the present for a weak one in the future.
 In the present, he is questioned with respect, walks near the head of processions, appears at conferences and is hailed in the press.
 All this will be devastated by hostile events.

 But there are dangers in a system of thought which by its very nature is designed to avoid accommodation to reality until change is forced upon it.
 It is much more pleasant and profitable to articulate the Conventional Wisdom, but the rule of ideas is only powerful in a world which does not change.

 This then, is the Conventional Wisdom.
-The Affluent Society is a great book, and I have summarised Galbraith’s text to get the main points across.
+The Affluent Society is a great book, and I have summarised part of Galbraith’s text to get the main points across.
 Once you accept that such a thing exists, there is the question of what to do about it.